mgrigoriev8109/facebook-clone/README.md

 #### Implementation

-- Write failing test for FriendshipRequest: log in, visit second user page, click Send Friendship Request button, visit FriendshipRequests view, expect it to have content of user1

-- make 'Send Friendship Request' button in user profile
-- make Post Creation form disappear if this isn't the currently logged in user's profile
-- make FriendshipRequest view
-- Create second user in FactoryBot
-- make the test pass

 - Write failing test for Friendship acceptance
 - Make a button for 'Accept Friendship' in FriendshipRequest view
 - make Friendship view